cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/sessions.md

 ##### Manage hotsync name

-In case you aer using network hotsync to sync the virtual device with Palm Desktop this setting will conflict with the desktop.
+In case you are using network hotsync to sync the virtual device with Palm Desktop this setting will conflict with the desktop.
 Turn it off by unchecking "Manage hotsync name".
 ### Save